 Transportation in Thailand

-More than 30 million people visit Thailand every year and it’s no surprise that the country has a great tourist infrastructure.
-There are also a lot of organized tours that can take you around the country.
+Thailand has a great tourist infrastructure and there are a lot of tours that can take you around the country.
 Even though this is a very convenient way to explore most of Thailand’s territory, costs can add up rather quickly.
 That means you’ll have to take care of your own transportation.

 The first rule of thumb when organizing your transportation in Thailand is “never pre-book anything”.
 Don’t use any agencies or intermediaries but book your ticket by yourself on the bus/train station.
 The cheapest way to get around Thailand is traveling by train but not every city in Thailand has a railway.
 Buses, on the other hand, are a bit more expensive but go to every corner of Thailand.
 A 12-hour train journey in the third class on a train costs between $6 and $8, while a ride for the same distance with a bus costs between $8 and $22, depending on which bus you’re taking.